 On a different tack, I cam across the work of Ellen Jantzen via Instagram.
 I love her ongoing Unexpected Geology series, in which she imports small rocks into much larger landscapes to play with their relative sizes, Coming Into Focus (2016-17), where she lifts parts of the image away from the rest to give the impression of a landscape slowly coming into focus as a whole, when initially one only saw specific elements, and Losing Reality; Reality of Loss (2011), in which shadowy figures inhabit the landscape almost invisibly.
 I could go on, as most of her work appeals to me.
 Earlier last year, I made some images using similar techniques and a couple are shown below.

 In a related vein, I have an ongoing experimental series which I have called Barcodes of Nature, which uses some of the same techniques to try to capture the colour palette of a place from a single line of pixels in the image.
-There is more about this in my blog post here Other photographers whose work examines similar themes are:
+There is more about this in my blog post First thoughts for assignment 1 (Woodward, 2018).
+Other photographers whose work examines similar themes are:

-- David Szauder – his Failed Memories series uses ‘glitch art’ to consider how our memories of events fragment over time
+David Szauder – his Failed Memory (2013) series uses ‘glitch art’ to consider how our memories of events fragment over time

-- Samuel J Fordham – uses physical and digital manipulations to think about memories.
-I love the image which made the IPE 161 shortlist in particular.
+Samuel J Fordham – uses physical and digital manipulations to think about memories.
+I love I Thought I Would Sit Here and Look Out At The Fjord For The Last Time, 2018 from his series C-R92-BY (Fordham, 2018).
 It looks simple enough, but the digitally altered pieces don’t correspond with the missing pieces in the main image, producing a nagging feeling of discord.

 I could go on at length, but it is worth considering the works of Anastasia Samoyova, Barbara Kasten, Adrienne Hughes, and Anna Yeroshenko, to name but a few.

-Finally, and in a different direction, the different ways in which pixels have been interpreted has been a subject I have explored before, here (NSFW) and here, and which was influenced by this research.
+Finally, and in a different direction, the different ways in which pixels have been interpreted has been a subject I have explored before, specifically in my posts More thoughts on subverting the male gaze, NSFW (Woodward, 2017) and Quick note on another iteration of the mandala work (Woodward, 2017), and which was influenced by my work for Research on embroidered photography (Woodward, 2016).
 It seems that I keep coming back to the same themes – of materialism and manipulation of ideas and both digital and physical images from a conceptual viewpoint.
 Maybe I am finding a Voice, at last.